dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 ---------------------------

-At this point you have all the pieces required to use SASL with the ECDSA-NIST256P-CHALLENGE mechanism to connect to Freenode.
-Disconnect from Freenode and reconnect to try it out!
+At this point you have all the pieces required to use SASL with the ECDSA-NIST256P-CHALLENGE mechanism to connect to freenode.
+Disconnect from freenode and reconnect to try it out!

 If successful, you should see something like this: